US judge blocks transgender, abortion-related Obamacare protections

 The same judge issued a similar court order in August blocking a separate Obama administration policy that would have required public schools, over the objections of 13 states, to allow transgender students to use restrooms of their choice.

-"Today's decision is a setback, but hopefully a temporary one, since all Americans - regardless of their sex or sexual orientation - should have access to quality, affordable health care free from discrimination," she said.
+"Today's decision is a setback, but hopefully a temporary one, since all Americans - regardless of their sex, gender identity or sexual orientation - should have access to quality, affordable health care free from discrimination," she said.

-The Affordable Care Act (ACA), also known as Obamacare, was passed in 2010 with an anti-discrimination clause designed to prevent insurers from charging customers more or denying coverage based on age or sex.
+The Affordable Care Act (ACA), also known as Obamacare, was passed in 2010 with an anti-discrimination section designed to prevent insurers from charging customers more or denying coverage based on age, race, national origin, disability or sex.

 The rule in dispute on Saturday was adopted by the U.S. Health and Human Services (HHS) Department to implement those provisions, including definitions for sex discrimination that encompassed transgender and abortion services.